circlefin/verite/packages/docs/verite/issuers/issuer-registry-pvp.md

 sidebar_position: 2
 ---

-# Verite Issuer Registry NVP
+# Verite Issuer Registry PVP

-The issuer registry non-viable product (NVP) is a simple demonstration issuer registry without the [proper governance structure](/verite/overview/governance-overview) in place.
+The issuer registry pre-viable product (PVP) is a simple demonstration issuer registry without the [proper governance structure](/verite/overview/governance-overview) in place.

-## Usage/Intent of the NVP Verite Issuer Registry
+## Usage/Intent of the PVP Verite Issuer Registry

-The NVP Verite Issuer Registry focuses exclusively on Issuer ID and authorization and leaves out of scope governance considerations.
+The PVP Verite Issuer Registry focuses exclusively on Issuer ID and authorization and leaves out of scope governance considerations.
 As such, this should be viewed as an experiment implementation for initial Verite issuers as the governance structure is being developed.

 The NVG Verite Issuer Registry identifies entities authorized to issue Verite credentials (segmented by different credential types), along with associated metadata.